ovh/docs/pages/platform/databases/redis_09_advanced_parameters_references/guide.en-gb.md

 ### Using the OVHcloud Control Panel

-Please refer to this [guide](https://docs.ovh.com/gb/en/publiccloud/databases/advanced-configuration/#using-the-ovhcloud-control-panel) to find out how to change your advanced settings from the OVHcloud Control Panel.
+Please refer to this [guide](https://docs.ovh.com/gb/en/publiccloud/databases/advanced-configuration/#using-the-ovhcloud-control-panel) to find out how to change your advanced parameters from the OVHcloud Control Panel.

 ### Using API

-Please refer to this [guide](https://docs.ovh.com/gb/en/publiccloud/databases/advanced-configuration/#using-api) to find out how to change your advanced settings from the OVHcloud API.
+Please refer to this [guide](https://docs.ovh.com/gb/en/publiccloud/databases/advanced-configuration/#using-api) to find out how to change your advanced parameters from the OVHcloud API.

 ### Advanced parameters for Redis